GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/06.751-760/09.Happy-the-Home/docs.md

 ---
+title: |
-title: 759.
-Happy the Home
+    759. Happy the Home - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 759.
+Happy the Home.
+Happy the home when God is there, And love fills ev'ry breast; When one their wish, and one their prayer.
+And one their heav'nly rest.
+    keywords:  |
-    keywords: Christ in Song, Happy the Home, Happy the home when God is there,
+        Christ in Song, adventhymnals, advent hymnals, Happy the Home, Happy the home when God is there.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 759. HAPPY THE HOME
+####  Christ in Song,

 ```txt
 1.